aoustry/Odewine/README.md

 ## Numerical experiments

-To run the numerical experiments that are presented in the aforementioned article, execute the following commands:
+To run the numerical experiments that are presented in the aforementioned article, execute the following commands with frequency_number = 3 or 6:

 ```
 ./main_milp list_full.txt [frequency_number]